 No. You can remain anonymous.
 You have the opportunity to indicate this choice on our online fence application form.

 No. Most of our clients are low-income and cannot afford to build their own fence, but there are no income requirements.
 We build fences based on the dog’s needs rather than the family’s financial status.

 Some conditions seem so horrible it appears the dogs need to be removed from the home.

 In doing this work, we have learned not all situations are what they seem.
 That said, the fence is just the beginning of our relationship with a family.
-We check back at least once a year to make sure the dog remains healthy and chain-free.
 We also offer spay/neuter surgeries, flea treatment, and may provide urgent medical care if the family can’t provide it.
-We do have a foster/adoption program for the families who decide they can’t take care of their dogs.
+We provide guidance to families who decide they can’t take care of their dogs.
 But most of the families love their dogs and just need a little help and guidance.
-There is no easy solution: it’s difficult to find new homes, especially for previously-chained dogs who might have behavior issues – overpopulation is a serious problem and there aren’t enough good homes to go around!

 Don’t you think it’s better for the dogs to be in the house with the family?